What Is Tukysa® (tucatinib)?

 Tukysa® (tucatinib) is a drug used to treat some types of breast cancer.

 It is used together with trastuzumab and Xeloda® (capecitabine) to treat HER2 positive breast cancer that has been previously treated with at least 1 other therapy that targets HER2, and is either:1

 - Metastatic (breast cancer that has spread to other parts of the body like the liver, bones, or brain), or

-- Advanced and cannot be surgically removed.
-Advanced breast cancer may have spread to tissue near the breast but not to other parts of the body away from the breast.
+- Advanced and cannot be surgically removed, such as breast cancer that has spread to tissue near the breast but not to other parts of the body away from the breast

 Breast cancer can be classified as HER2+ or HER2-.
 HER2 is a protein that helps cells grow.
 When found in high amounts in breast cancer cells, HER2 can contribute to increased cancer cell growth and potential spread.
 All breast cancers are generally tested for HER2 status.2